How Long Do Makeup Brushes Last?

 Washing Your Brushes

-This is the best schedule if you use makeup every single day, but it could increase to twice a week if you use bright, bold colors on a regular basis.
+This is the best schedule if you use makeup every single day, but it could increase to twice a week if you use bright, bold colors regularly.

-A gentle shampoo or dish soap are great options for cleaning your brushes and are far more affordable than luxury “brush cleaners” that essentially do the same job.
+A gentle shampoo or dish soap is an excellent option for cleaning your brushes and is far more affordable than luxury “brush cleaners” that essentially do the same job.

-Simply pump some of the cleanser in your hand, dampen the bristles of your brush, and work them into your palm.
+Pump some of the cleanser into your hand, dampen the bristles of your brush, and work them into your palm.
 Repeat until the water runs clear and the suds are gone.

 Other Tips